 Antibody tests check the blood for signs that you have had the virus in the past.
 An antibody test may not be accurate for someone with active or recent infection.
 Someone who tests positive with only an antibody test — and not a diagnostic test — is not classified as a probable or confirmed case.

-These tables show monthly hospitalization and death rates, by ZIP Code, for the last 6 months.
-Download data going back to March 2020.
+These tables show monthly hospitalization and death rates, by ZIP Code, for the last six months.

 These charts show the number of people tested by molecular tests and antigen tests each day since the start of the pandemic in NYC.